Built on policy not people

 So that's just what we did.

-using existing page templates we created a simple html prototype that would allow us to test our navigation with service users and demonstrate to the wider stakeholder groups what our vision for the future was.
+Using existing page templates we created a simple html prototype that would allow us to test our navigation with service users and demonstrate to the wider stakeholder groups what our vision for the future was.

 Testing content labelling with Treejack

-Optimal sort have a wide selection of quick to setup information architecture test systems including Treejack for validating page labels.
+Optimal Workshop have a wide selection of quick to setup information architecture test systems including Treejack for validating page labels.
 We conducted a test that was made available to the entire university with a fantastic participation rate of over 300.

 The results were mostly positive and provided us with a clear direction for revising the location of a number of key items before committing to the design of pages and the writing of content.
 This simple test took us only a day to put together and ran over the course of one week.